Going for a fully enclosed 3D printer can have several benefits.

 DIY enclosure solutions

 The more enterprising print enthusiasts often build their own DIY enclosures.
-We’ve covered closed DIY print chambers a while back, so you can click here for further reading.
+We’ve covered closed DIY print enclosures before.